prateekjaindev/Cloud-DevOps-Engineer-Capstone-Project/README.md

 # Cloud-DevOps-Engineer-Capstone-Project

-In this porject I hvae created a CICD pipeline as my Capstone project of the Udacity Cloud DevOps Nano Degree.
+In this project, I have created a CICD pipeline as my Capstone project of the Udacity Cloud DevOps Nano Degree.

 ## Project Requirements